codecarrotlabs/blog.codecarrot.net/_posts/code/js/react/2017-01-06-why-react-is-taking-over-front-end-development.md

 React’s official definition states that it’s a *JavaScript library for building User Interfaces*.
 It’s important to understand the two different parts of this definition:

-1. React is a JavaScript library.
+1. React is a *JavaScript library*.
 It’s not a framework.
 It’s not a complete solution and we’ll often need to use more libraries with React to form any solution.
 React does not assume anything about the other parts in any full solution.
 It focuses on just one thing, and on doing that thing very well.
 2. The thing that React does really well is the second part of the definition: *building User Interfaces*.
 A User Interface is anything we put in front of users to have them interact with a machine.
 User Interfaces are everywhere, from the simple buttons on a microwave to the dashboard of a space shuttle.
 If the device we’re trying to interface can understand JavaScript, we can use React to describe a User Interface for it.

 Since Web browsers understand JavaScript, we can use React to describe Web User Interfaces.
-I like to use the word describe here because that’s what we basically do with React, we just tell it what we want and React will build the actual User Interfaces, on our behalf, in the Web browser.
+I like to use the word *describe* here because that’s what *we* basically do with React, we just tell it what we want and React will build the actual User Interfaces, on our behalf, in the Web browser.
 Without React or similar libraries, we would need to manually build User Interfaces with native Web APIs and JavaScript.

 When you hear the statement that “React is declarative,” this is exactly what it means, we describe User Interfaces with React and tell it what we want (not how to do it).
 React will take care of the “how” and translate our declarative descriptions (which we write in the React language) to actual User Interfaces in the browser.
 React shares this simple declarative power with HTML itself, but with React, we get to be declarative for HTML interfaces that represent dynamic data, not just static data.